binwang-neu/LockCoin/README.md

 ![image](https://github.com/B-doublemint/LockCoin/blob/master/startup.PNG)

 Afterwards, it'll just run.
-And then you can run the client.go, it will send a quest to the server and receive a response with a long signature at the end.As shown below:
+And then you can run the client.go, it will send a quest to the server and receive a response with a long signature at the end.
+As shown below:

 ![image](https://github.com/B-doublemint/LockCoin/blob/master/response.PNG)